ManuelAloSupsi/ros-course/README.md

   Plugins > Services > Service Caller

-  To access the turtlesim control do not forget to refresh six services.
+  To access the turtlesim control do not forget to refresh the services.

   <p align="center">
   <img src="Public/Image/rqt.PNG" style="width: 80%;">